Animal Ambassadors

 Bobcat

 Baxter was found as a kitten in early 2018 and brought to a wildlife rehabilitation center in Santa Barbara.
-It was assumed he was housed in a community member’s house for a while before being brought to a licensed wildlife rehabilitator because he was completely imprinted on humans.
+It was assumed he was housed in a community member’s house for a while before being brought to a licensed wildlife rehabilitator because he was clearly habituated.
 Shortly after, he was transferred to our Ramona Wildlife Center where he received a more spacious enclosure to explore and grow.
 Since he was unable to be released back into the wild, he lived alone until another non-releasable bobcat, Boomer, arrived a few months later.
 Baxter and Boomer quickly became inseparable!

 Bella Luna